 Technology Help Desk

 Known-compromised passwords and their variants

-Picking genuinely strong passwords is hard for many people, so we recommend the passphrase method: choose three or four random words, the longer and more unusual the better.
+If your changing your password, but your new password isn’t accepted, first verify that you’re meeting the requirements listed at the top of this page.
+If you’ve met the explicit requirements but your password is still rejected, then it’s being flagged as weak for one of many reasons, usually because it closely resembles an old, leaked, or overused password.
+We recommend the passphrase method: choose three or four random words, the longer and more unusual the better.
 It’s important that the words be random: don’t use your initials, your birthday, your passions, your pets, your family—nothing that can be learned about you from social media.
-Free-associating around a minor aspect of your recent day-to-day life is good fodder—the sort of thing you talk about when an acquaintance asks “What have you been up to lately”.
+Instead, free-associate around a minor aspect of your recent day-to-day life, like something you did this weekend.
 If you’re still having trouble, this passphrase generator can help.

+Technology Help Desk